KRechowicz/TrustUp/Root Development/README.md

 * []() Russel_og_work
 > * This directory contains all of the work Russell had created before the project began

+## Hosting and Deployment Information

+### Hosting
+The TrustUp application is connected to many serivices that need to me maintained for it to operate.

+Those services are as follows:
+* AWS Ec2 instance
+* AWS DynamoDB
+* Microsoft Azure Bing API
+* Auth0

+### Deployment

+First deployment of the TrustUp Application was on April 16, 2021 to Apples TestFlight program.

+This deployment will last 90 days on TestFlight and then need to be rebuilt and redeployed to use again.

 ## Large File Formats